Yaiba: Ninja Gaiden Z: Development

 Yaiba: Ninja Gaiden Z was unveiled on September 19, 2012.
 It was revealed that, along with Team Ninja, Keiji Inafune would be involved as the director of this new Ninja Gaiden title.
 On June 6, a new trailer appeared on GT.TV that featured a full motion video sequence, along with a short snippet of real-time gameplay.
 On October 8, it was announced that Ninja Gaiden Z would be released on Microsoft Windows through the Steam platform.
 This would make it the first time that a Ninja Gaiden title was released on the platform in the history of the franchise.

-Canadian comic book artist James Stokoe has created several art pieces for the game, displaying them at the New York Comic Con.
+Canadian comic book artist James Stokoe created several art pieces for the game, displaying them at the New York Comic Con.
 The game is also complemented by a tie-in webcomic, published by Dark Horse Comics.
 It was drafted by writers Tim Seeley and Josh Eamons, and illustrated by Rafael Ortiz.
 The comic was released as a free download on Dark Horse's website on January 23, 2014.
 The first issue, part one of three, is available to download free on Dark Horse's site.

 On December 13, 2013, it was announced that Beck from Mighty No. 9 would become a bonus playable character in Ninja Gaiden Z in the form of downloadable content.
 This was a deal struck between Comcept and Tecmo Koei, as Keiji Inafune is spearheading both titles.